 Level Trigger Action Response None Weekly mean flow is greater than 50% above the IFN.
 No change to mitigation as mitigation measures are performing as expected.
 Low Weekly mean flow is 50% above the IFN.
 Responses will include: Check accuracy of hydrological data, compare hydrology station results to confirm proper functioning, and confirm that the FWSS is operating as designed.
-Additional responses may include: ■ Discussion with water control structure (e.g., FWSS, FWR) operations team to identify requirements for potentially increased flow from FWSS.
+Additional responses may include: Discussion with water control structure (e.g., FWSS, FWR) operations team to identify requirements for potentially increased flow from FWSS.
 Medium Weekly mean flow is 25% above the IFN.
-Responses will include: ■ Increase hydrological monitoring efforts to better characterize current conditions and notify regulators of the developing situation.
+Responses will include: Increase hydrological monitoring efforts to better characterize current conditions and notify regulators of the developing situation.
 Additional responses may include: Prepare to implement protocols and procedures for increased flow from the water control structure (FWSS, FWR) through discussion with the operations team and regulators.
 High Weekly mean flow is 10% above the IFN.
 Responses will include: Assess the need to increase flow from the water control structures (e.g., FWSS, FWR) as required to prepare to meet IFN requirements.

-Table 5-1: Triggers and Action Responses for Fish Habitat - Hydrology have been defined in relation to BC provincial WQG for temperature for rainbow trout and kokanee3 and literature review of thermal tolerance limits (BC MOE 2001a; Lee and Rinne 1980) (Table 5-2).
+Surface water temperature, downstream of the Project, in Davidson Creek is also expected to change as a result of flow augmentation from the FWR.
+Thus trigger levels for fish habitat (as surface water temperature) have been defined in relation to BC provincial WQG for temperature for rainbow trout and kokanee and literature review of thermal tolerance limits (BC MOE 2001a; Lee and Rinne 1980) (Table 5-2).
 Project-specific life history timing for these species is based on baseline data collected in support of the EA Application (see Table 5.10-3 in 2011-2012 Baseline Report - Fish and Aquatic Resources).